tmforum/DataModelDocumentation/docs/Customer/DigitalWalletDetails.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Customer/DigitalWalletDetails.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `service` : Organization, platform or currency backing the wallet (e.g.: PayPal, Yandex, BitCoin...)
+  - Optional
+- `walletId` : account identifier in that service
+  - Optional
+- `walletUrl` : URI pointing at the digital wallet (e.g.: https://paypal.me/johndoe)

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:51 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon